JadeSure/my_old_blog/_posts/2021-01-03-AWS-Cloud-Computing-Foundamental.md

 group: many users have same permissions

-Roles: **the service in AWS** communicate with other services in AWS e.g. EC2, S3
+Roles: **the service in AWS** communicate with other services in AWS (defines what you can do after you authenticate)e.g. EC2, S3

 policies: the permission of document for the templates for specific access rights; How many resources can be accessed.

 one Role has many policies.

+Profile: defines who you are for authentication

 [Introduction to AWS Identity and Access Management (IAM)](https://www.qwiklabs.com/focuses/15717?parent=catalog)